Krull (film): Plot

-A narrator tells of a prophecy that a king and queen will rule their world, and then their son will rule the galaxy.
+Krull includes early screen performances of Liam Neeson and Robbie Coltrane as bandits.

-The planet Krull is invaded by an entity known as the Beast and his army of Slayers, who travel the galaxy in a mountain-like spaceship called the Black Fortress.
+The entity known as the Beast and his army of Slayers travel the galaxy in a mountain-like spaceship called the Black Fortress, intent on enslaving the planet Krull, as he has done to many other worlds.
+Ynyr recites the prophecy that was given for him to know:

+"A girl of ancient name shall become queen.
+She shall choose a king, and together they shall rule our world, and their son shall rule the galaxy."

 Prince Colwyn and Princess Lyssa plan to marry in the hope that their two kingdoms' combined forces can defeat the Beast's army.
 However, the Slayers attack before the wedding is completed, devastating the native Krull armies, wounding Colwyn, and kidnapping Lyssa.

 Colwyn is nursed back to health by Ynyr, the Old One.
 Ynyr tells Colwyn that the Beast can be defeated with the Glaive, an ancient, magical, five-pointed weapon resembling a large throwing star with retractable blades.
 Colwyn retrieves the Glaive from a mountain cave, and sets out to find the Black Fortress, which teleports to a new location every sunrise.
 As they travel, Colwyn and Ynyr are joined by the magician Ergo "the Magnificent" and a band of nine thieves and fighters — Torquil, Kegan, Rhun, Oswyn, Bardolph, Menno, Darro, Nennog, and Quain.
 The cyclops Rell later joins the group.

 Colwyn's group travels to the home of the Emerald Seer and his apprentice, Titch.
 The Emerald Seer uses a crystal to view where the Fortress will teleport next, but the Beast remotely crushes the crystal with magic.
 The group travels to a swamp that the Beast's magic cannot penetrate, but Darro is lost to a Slayer attack, and Menno to quicksand.
 A changeling agent of the Beast kills the Emerald Seer and assumes its victim's form, but the agent is discovered and killed by Rell and Colwyn.